GraphCSVAE: Graph Categorical Structured Variational Autoencoder for Spatiotemporal Auditing of Physical Vulnerability Towards Sustainable Post-Disaster Risk Reduction: Methodology

 \section{Methodology}

-This section presents the \textbf{\textsc{GraphCSVAE}} formulation, which is also referred to as the Observation Vulnerability module from our related work \textbf{\textsc{GraphVSSM}} \citep{dimasaka2025graphvssm}.
+This section presents the \textbf{\textsc{GraphCSVAE}} formulation, which is also referred to as the Observation Vulnerability module of \textbf{\textsc{GraphVSSM}}, a graph-based variational state-space model \citep{dimasaka2025graphvssm}.
 We first define the variables for exposure and physical vulnerability, followed by the description and preparation of the corresponding publicly available datasets.
 Then, we describe the construction of a graph-based representation and how it relates to the implementation of a variational autoencoder.
 Next, we detail the loss functions and metrics for evaluation with respect to our input prior information.
 Finally, we explain the use of a soft transition matrix to express the temporal interactions among the categories of physical vulnerability.
-These were all performed using a light computing infrastructure, with details provided in our GitHub repository.